We're helping rural and regional councils improve their local roads with the $100 million Fixing Country Roads Program.

 - safety upgrades on local roads.

-Some of the 91 projects currently underway include the rebuilding of the Murphy Street and Strickland Road roundabout in Bendigo, the rebuilding and widening of Perkins Road at Lara and the reconstruction of Lake Road in Kyabram.
+Some of the 91 projects delivered thanks to the Fixing Country Roads Program include the rebuilding of the Murphy Street and Strickland Road roundabout in Bendigo, the rebuilding and widening of Perkins Road at Lara and the reconstruction of Lake Road in Kyabram.

 Local roads managed by rural and regional councils are eligible for applications to the Fixing Country Roads Program.